 Bunnicula Meets Edgar Allan Crow

-This fiction is a hardcover edition that was published by Atheneum Books for Young Readers on October 1, 2006 and has 160 pages.
+fiction that was published by Atheneum Books for Young Readers on October 1, 2006 and has 160 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Bunnicula, Nighty-Nightmare, Return to Howliday Inn

 Seventh in the Bunnicula urban fantasy series for middle-grade readers and revolving around a suspicious cat and accepting dogs.